 For a week or two now there’s been a 500ml carton of whipping cream staring back at me every time I open the fridge.
 I don’t remember why I bought it.
-I probably had a grandiose baking idea one day then ran out of time- or out of steam before getting around to it.
-Last night when I got home after spending a few days out of town, I noticed that it expires today.
+I probably had a grandiose baking idea one day then ran out of time and/or energy before getting around to it.
+After arriving home after a few days out of town, I noticed that it my heavy cream was about to expire.
+So, I did what anybody would do.
+I whipped up some homemade ghee.

 The joy of using stuff up